Teen Advisory Board

 TAB Meeting Information

-The TAB board will meet on the 1st and 3rd Mondays of every month from 4:00 – 5:00 PM at the Bob Kirby Branch Library.
-Each TAB member is expected to attend at least one meeting a month.
+The TAB board will meet on one Monday of every month from 4:00 – 5:00 PM at one of WCPL’s branch locations.
+Each TAB member is expected to attend this meeting, or notify the library staff in advance to let the group know they will not be there.

 Benefits of Participating in TAB